guimaraesabrina/data_engineering_foundations_training/README.md

-# data_engineering_foundations_training
+# Data Engineering Foundations

-The "data_engineering_foundations_training" repository offers a concise introduction to data engineering fundamentals by LinkedinLearning, highlighting essential concepts, tools, and a practical ETL session.
-It's an ideal starting point for beginners to grasp and apply the basics of data engineering.
+The `data_engineering_foundations_training` repository is a collection of educational and practical resources aimed at introducing the fundamentals of data engineering. <br>

+It covers key concepts of the field, provides an overview of essential tools used in the domain, and includes a hands-on ETL (Extract, Transform, Load) session, crucial for developing practical data engineering skills.